Dr. Matthew Free

 Family Consultation:

 I offer consultation to parents and caregivers of young adults (18+) with anxiety or OCD-related disorders who are still living at home.
 Consultation may include helping parents motivate their adult children to seek treatment or helping parents participate in their child’s treatment in effective ways.
 Parents often understand that it is not helpful to overly accommodate anxiety/OCD symptoms.
-At the same time, they do not want to make things worse to by putting their foot down.
+At the same time, they do not want to make things worse by putting their foot down.
 I can help find a balance.
 I can also likely help sort out what behaviors are changeable and what it would make more sense to accept.
 Finally, I can explain all available treatment options (including those not offered at COAC), as well as provide recommendations and referrals if higher levels of care are needed (e.g., IOP, PHP, residential).

 Professional consultation: